MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 ```

 #### Android API
-After setting the first two configurations you can start to log data:
+After setting the first two configurations you can start to log data like in the example below.

 ```java
 JSONObject json = new JSONObject();